eanderson-ei/nvccs-database/README.md

 * **models.py**: includes classes:
   * `CreditCalculator` where each property describes how to read from the correct tab of the Project Calculator to create a pandas data frame from the data
   * `PolicyTables` reads policy tables into an object for convenient reference by version.
-* **site_scale_calc.py**: creates a credit report for current and projected conditions using tables from the database.
+* **calc_credits.py**: creates a credit report for current and projected conditions using tables from the database.
 Saves reports to `data/processed/`.
+A table of projected values may be provided (see user defined inputs).

 **sql/**